ccmucdenver/ccm-docs/docs/updates.md

 * All clusters operate normally.
 All nodes showing as available can be used at full load.

-* Nodes math-alderaan-c[01,05,09,13,17,21,25,29] are offline to reduce the maximum load and avoid potential shutdown over the weekend.
-Node math-alderaan-h02 is out for maintenance.

 ## 2022/05/27

 * Work on power distribution was completed for the day about 1pm.
 No jobs were cancelled.
-1/4 of compute nodes are temporarily offline to prevent overload.
+Nodes math-alderaan-c[01,05,09,13,17,21,25,29] are offline to reduce the maximum load and avoid potential shutdown over the weekend.
 The rest operates normally.

-* Node math-alderaan-c18 was repaired, a failed memory board was replaced.
-Node math-alderaan-h02 was shipped to the vendor.
+* Node math-alderaan-c18 was repaired and is back.
+Node math-alderaan-h02 is out for maintenance until further notice.

 ## 2022/05/26
 * Work on power distribun and stress testing was completed about 2pm for today and all clusters are available.